 It’s been said that “suffering is optional.”
-If your response is, “Whoever said that wasn’t looking for a job,” I understand.
+If your response is, “Whoever said that wasn’t looking for a job, especially during a recession,” I understand.
 But it’s definitely possible to learn how to make job search less stressful, and more effective at the same time.

 In this post I’ll share several successful job seekers’ advice on this topic, and my own advice as well.

 Here’s what one of my clients wrote after he landed his new job.

 “I would emphasize that it IS a time-consuming process and to be patient.
 To have a ritual of doing something every day while searching but to not beat yourself up that you haven’t landed a job quickly.
 My current job took five months.
 Had I known that at the outset, I probably would’ve been less stressed; I thought it was something I was doing wrong.”

 The opportunity you’re going to land is coming, maybe tomorrow, maybe several months out.
 You can’t absolutely control that outcome.
 That’s what’s so potentially aggravating about it.
 And the process of getting that outcome–the new job–isn’t cumulative.
 You either have the offer or you don’t.
 This is a project where you could be working hard for maybe 30 days, maybe 100 days, but only getting a reward on one day: the day you get the offer.

 That’s a recipe for stress and burnout.
 Don’t follow that recipe!
 You need rewards for the milestones along the way.
 Every time you complete a task, or especially when you stretch out of your comfort zone, it’s crucial that you celebrate and pat yourself on the back.
 This is not something you do “to be nice.”
 It’s something you do to get a job.

 Let’s return to something else this client mentioned: